 We generate the majority of our revenues from core analytics and solutions services.
 Our call analytics technology platform provides data and insights that can measure the performance of calls and texts for our customers.
-We generate revenue from our call analytics technology platform when customers pay us a fee for each call/text or call/text related data element they receive from calls or texts including call-based ads we distribute through our sources of call distribution or for each phone number tracked based on a pre-negotiated rate.
+We generate revenue from our call analytics technology platform when customers pay us a fee for each call/text or call/text related data element they receive from calls or texts or for each phone number tracked based on a prenegotiated rate.
 Customers typically receive the benefit of our services as they are performed and substantially all of our revenue is recognized over time as services are performed.